Tony-XLZ/testingview/README.md

 The report is divided into two parts:
 1. **Documentation**: Detailed guidance on usage, framework objects, and maintenance.
 2. **Reflective Account**: Reflections on the development process, challenges encountered, and lessons learned.

-Install commands for required packages are included in the appendix.
+3. **Appendix**: Install commands for required packages are included in the appendix.

 ## Quickstart Example